Ahmet Mazhar Bozdoğan: Career as an academician

 He started his academic career as an instructor at Anadoluhisari Sport Academy in 1977.
 He coached many swimming trainers and athletes during more than 10 years.
 He was the member of board who is responsible of National Swim Team at Turkish Swimming Federation from 2000 to 2004.
 He published the first book of his series of five books about the sport of swimming in 1986.

-Bozdogan is still working at Marmara University school of physical education and sports as an assistant professor at the division of swimming training.
+Bozdogan worked at Marmara University school of physical education and sports as an assistant professor at the division of swimming training until his death.

 President of the Turkish Swimming Federation

 He was elected as the President of the Turkish Swimming Federation in 2008.
 One of his major projects was actualized in 2013: He brought Bob Bowman, the Coach of Michael Phelps, to the Turkish Swimming as a fully entitled Advisor.

+Death

+He died on 25 January 2022.